genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/06_add_genesis_to_angular.md

 ### Update tsconfig.json

-In your `tsconfig.json` update the `compilerOptions` section and set the following properties to be `true`.
+In your `tsconfig.json` update the `compilerOptions` section and set the following properties to `true`.

 ```
 {